Maxime-J/BLE-MIDI-Bridge/README.md

 It's a one way communication, SysEx excluded, and it relies on web APIs, using Electron framework.

 Download: [Windows only](https://github.com/Maxime-J/BLE-MIDI-Bridge/releases/latest/download/ble-midi-bridge-windows-x64.zip)\
-(It could be bundled for other OSs but it most probably isn't needed, see Context below)
+(It could be bundled for other OSs but it shouldn't be needed, see Context below)

 ## Usage
 Pretty self-explanatory: